 There are also some graduate jobs with very specialist contractors.
 For example, in coastal and marine, there are companies specialising in dredging and reclamation, off-shore installations and specialist shipping.

-In some industry sectors, including water and rail, you can work for client organisations (such as Network Rail, a water supply company or a local authority).
+In some industry sectors, including water and rail, you can work for client organisations (such as Network Rail, a nuclear powerplant, a water supply company or a local authority).
 Depending on the organisation, you might be in a design-based, maintenance-based or project management role.

 The main industries or specialisms you could work in are:

-- Airports: Typical projects involve modifying existing airports, including the runways and taxiways (‘airside infrastructure’), maintenance and cargo facilities (‘airside support services’), and terminal buildings.
+- Airports/aviation: Typical projects involve modifying existing airports, including the runways and taxiways (‘airside infrastructure’), maintenance and cargo facilities (‘airside support services’), and terminal buildings.